alkem-io/alkemio/docs/technical-design.md

 NameIDs logically **can** be updated (not initially), but with a warning re URLs being affected etc.

-# Lifecycles
+# Innovation Flows
 As described in the Conceptual Design, the collaboration around a Challenge starts with a shared understanding ('Context').
 A key element of that shared understanding is understanding where the Challenge (or other entity) is in terms of its maturity.

-The term used within the Alkemio platform for the managing the maturity of Challenges (+ other entities), as well as to enforce processes / workflows, is **Lifecycle**.
+The term used within the Alkemio platform for the managing the maturity of Challenges (+ other entities), as well as to enforce processes / workflows, is **Innovation Flow**.

 State based representations are widely used, with Finite State Machines (FSMs) being a formalism whereby a system can be in exactly one from a defined set of states, with clearly defined criteria / rules for when a transition can take place.
 Examples include Kanban boards, RFCs as well as more formally business process modeling approaches.